dtan4/ecr-gc/README.md

 ### IAM Role

-These 2 operation must be authorized:
+These 3 operation must be authorized:

 - `ecr:BatchDeleteImage`
+- `ecr:DescribeRepositories`
 - `ecr:ListImages`

 You can deploy this function as a part of [Apex](http://apex.run/) project, or standalone Lambda function.